kmdrn7/prometheus-config-merger/README.md

 **(prometheus-server deployed on kubernetes)*

+## Troubleshooting

+If you encounter any issues when using Prometheus Config Merger, please check the following:
+* Verify that the specified configuration directory exists and contains valid Prometheus configuration files.
+* Ensure that the specified output file has the correct permissions for writing.
+* Make sure that the specified reload URL is correct and that the Prometheus-Server is running and reachable.
+* If you are running Prometheus Config Merger in a container, ensure that it has the necessary permissions to access the specified configuration directory and output file.

 ## Contributions
 We welcome contributions to the Prometheus Config Merger, please follow the guidelines for submitting pull requests and reporting bugs.